sophykk/PSEMolDyn-GroupE/README.md

 ## Task 2 ##

-- implemented a new particle container, which realizes the linked cell algorithm
+- implemented a new particle container, which realizes the linked cell algo
+- LinkedCellContainer2 contains a grid with cells made out of a special vector structure
+- particleList is checked and based on the position the particles is assigned a cell
 - generated different sizes of cuboids and calculated the runtime per iteration using the LinkedCellContainer and the BasicParticleContainer

 ## Task 3 ##